robohydra/robohydra/docs/0.4/changes/index.md

 RoboHydra 0.4 also introduces a standard way to [create your own head classes](../custom-heads), the `roboHydraHeadType` function.

+### Changes in `registerDynamicHead`

+Now the function `registerDynamicHead` adds heads at the _beginning_ of the `*dynamic*` plugin, not the end.
+That way, heads added later have precedence.
+Note that this implicitly changes the behaviour of the admin web UI, too.

+Another change is the addition of the concept of high-priority, dynamic heads: see the [documentation](../api) for details and the standard `logger` plugin for an example of how to use it.

 ### Simplified admin UI

 The new admin UI is a bit simpler and has been adapted to the changes